 [There are two angels with man, one of righteousness and one of evil...

-"Whenever ill temper or bitterness comes over you, know that he (the enemy) dwells in you; then comes the desire for many affairs, the extravagance of many kinds of foods and intoxicating drinks, much carousing and various unnecessary indulgences and desires for women, covetousness and great arrogance, pretension and whatever things resemble or are similar to them...

-So when you recognize his works, shun him and do not trust him, for his works are evil and harmful to the servants of God.
-Here you have the powers of both angels; understand them and trust the angel of righteousness.]
-Command 6:1, 5, 6.
+Whenever ill temper or bitterness comes over you, know that he (the enemy) dwells in you...So when you recognize his works, shun him and do not trust him, for his works are evil and harmful to the servants of God.]
+(Command 6:1, 5, 6)

-7) Have fear for God, not for Satan

-["Fear the Lord," he said, "and keep his commandments.
-So if you keep the commandments of God, you will be powerful in every action and your activity will be incomparable.
-For when you fear the Lord, you will do everything well.
-And this is the fear which you must have, and you will be saved.
-Do not fear the devil, for if you fear the Lord you will overcome the devil, for there is no power in him.]
-Command 7:1,2.

-8) Do good, and abstain from evil

-[If you do good and abstain not from it, you shall live unto God.]
-Command 8: 12.

-9) Abstain from doubt or trust in God

-[If you hesitate in your heart, you will not receive any of your requests.
-For those who hesitate before God, they are double-minded, and they do not obtain any of their requests [cf. James 1:7f.].

-But the ones who are complete in faith ask for everything, since they have trusted the Lord [cf. Ps.
+- 7) Have fear for the Lord, not for Satan: [Do not fear the devil, for if you fear the Lord you will overcome the devil, for there is no power in him.]
+(Command 7:2). - 8) Do good, and abstain from evil: [If you do good and abstain not from it, you shall live unto God.]
+Command 8: 12. - 9) Abstain from doubt or trust in God: [If you hesitate in your heart, you will not receive any of your requests...But the ones who are complete in faith ask for everything, since they have trusted the Lord [cf. Ps.
 2:12], and they receive it because they ask without hesitating, not being double minded.]
-Command 9: 5,6.

-10) Depression [ p.160 14, 15, 16]

-["Cast off grief from yourself," he said, "for she is the sister of double-mindedness and ill temper."]
-Command 10:1:1.

-[For the Spirit of God given for this flesh submits to neither grief nor distress.]
-Command 10:2:6.

-[Grief does not allow the prayer to go up in purity to the altar.]
-Command 10:3.

-11) False Prophets: Humility distinguishes between the true and false prophet.

-12) Abandoning evil desires

-["Above all is the desire for the wife or husband of someone else, and for the extravagance of wealth, and for much needless food and drink, and many other foolish luxuries.
-For every luxury is foolish and vain for the servants of God.
-So these desires are evil, putting to death the servants of God, for this evil desire is a daughter of the devil.
-It is necessary, then, to refrain from evil desires, so that by refraining you will live to God.
-But as many as are overcome by them, and do not resist them, will finally perish, for these desires are deadly.
-So put on the desire for righteousness, and being armed with the fear of the Lord, resist them (Eph.
-6:13), for the fear of God dwells in good desire.
+Command 9: 5,6. - 10) Depression: ["Cast off grief from yourself," he said, "for she is the sister of double-mindedness and ill temper."]
+(Command 10:1:1) [For the Spirit of God given for this flesh submits to neither grief nor distress.]
+(Command 10:2:6) [Grief does not allow the prayer to go up in purity to the altar.]
+(Command 10:3) - 11) False Prophets: Humility distinguishes between the true and false prophet (Command 11:8). - 12) Abandoning evil desires: [Above all is the desire for the wife or husband of someone else, and for the extravagance of wealth, and for much needless food and drink, and many other foolish luxuries...
 If the evil desire sees that you are armed with the fear of God and are resisting it, it will flee far from you (cf. James 4:7), and, fearing your weapons, it will no longer be seen by you.
 So be victorious and triumph over it.
 For if you serve the good desire and submit to it, you will be able to overcome the evil desire and control it as you please."]
-Command 12:2:1-5.

-[But the devil is hard and dominates them.
-"He cannot," he said, "dominate the servants of God who hope in Him with all their hearts.
-The devil can wrestle, but he cannot pin.
-If, then, you resist him, he will flee defeated from you (cf. James 4:7) in disgrace."
-"But," he said, "those who are quite empty, fear the devil as though he had power."]
-Command 12:2:

-[Do not fear the threat of the devil at all, for he is as powerless as the sinews of a corpse.]
-Command 12:2:
+(Command 12:2:1-5)